Isle of Wight Guru

 I love the dramatic scenery of the South Wight, which is very isolated in places.
 The rocky bays around the South Wight coast don't feel that they could possibly be on the same Island as TK Maxx in Newport.

 A short version of this walk to the Pepperpot is an easy one with young children.
-You get 360 degree views and it only takes half an hour, However, this longer route covers the hilly area which is slightly further inland as well.
+You get 360 degree views and it only takes half an hour, However, the longer route covers the hilly area which is slightly further inland as well.
 A similar alternative walk is offered by HF Holidays on Viewranger.
 Their route also includes the Pepperpot but it goes a bit closer to the coast and is 5 miles.

 In case you're wondering, the Pepperpot is also known as St Catherine's Oratory.
 The story goes that the Pope told a landowner to build a lighthouse as penance after he helped himself to shipwrecked communion wine.
 Most of the building disappeared but the tower remained.